ihmeuw/vivarium_research/docs/source/models/intervention_models/lipid_based_nutrient_supplements/index.rst

 Targeted SQ-LNS
 ~~~~~~~~~~~~~~~

+The team has decided to run the model for each subnational location with
+SQ-LNS "on" and "off" and test different targeting plans for SQ-LNS in a separate
+notebook.
+The goal of this approach is to allow for more extensive testing of
+different possible targeting approaches and the option to run a regression and
+create a more complex metric.

+To achieve this, we will create an emulator to combine results from individual
+subnationals where SQ-LNS is on and off to create a national result for targeting
+a given list of regions.
+The metrics used for generating targeting lists are
+undecided currently, but we expect to use child growth failure metrics and
+child mortality as starting examples.
+One of the metrics we plan to test is
+outlined in more detail below.

+This section will continue to be updated as we design the emulator and create
+other targeting approaches.

 The WHO has issued guidelines on the use and targeting of SQ-LNS,
 which are available here: `WHO guidelines <https://app.magicapp.org/#/guideline/7352/section/133966>`_.
 These guidelines state that "in areas of or during periods of